-The school will act in accordance with advice endorsed by DfE 'Sexting in schools and colleges: responding to incidents and safeguarding young people' (UK Council for Child Internet Safety 2017) - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachmen t data/file/609874/6 2939 SP NCA Sexting In Schools FINAL Update Jan17.pdf
+The school will act in accordance with the DfE endorsed advice Sexting in schools and colleges: responding to incidents and safeguarding young people, (UK Council for Child Internet Safety, 2017).

 All incidents of youth produced sexual imagery (YPSI) will be dealt with as safeguarding concerns.
 The primary concern at all times will be the welfare and protection of the young people involved.